SergeyTocarchuk/quiz-rails/foo.md

   a. count: correct / total

-4. Create Attempt model
+4. Create Attempt and User model

-5. Create User model
+5. Generate User controller and view

+6.